mdnid8/SprintProject/README.md

 ### Data
+For now:

-8 datasets covering all common charging behaviours are explored in this project:
+1 datasets covering all common charging behaviours are explored in this project:
 * Public
 	* Palo Alto (California, USA)